Jerry Orbach: 1992–2004: Law & Order and stardom

-In 1992, Orbach joined the main cast of Law & Order during its third season as the world-weary, wisecracking NYPD homicide detective Lennie Briscoe.
-He had previously guest-starred as a defense attorney on the series and was subsequently cast as the new "senior detective" following Paul Sorvino's departure.
+From 1992 to 2004, Orbach gained worldwide fame for starring as the world-weary, wisecracking NYPD Detective Lennie Briscoe on the NBC legal drama Law & Order.
+He joined the main cast of Law & Order during its third season.
+He had previously guest-starred as a defense attorney on the series and was cast as the new "senior detective" following Paul Sorvino's departure.
 Orbach's portrayal of Briscoe was based on his similar role from Prince of the City years before, which Law & Order creator Dick Wolf had personally suggested to him at the time of his casting.

-Orbach starred on Law & Order for 11 1/2 seasons, ultimately becoming the third longest-serving main cast member (behind S. Epatha Merkerson and Sam Waterston) in the show's initial 20-year run, as well as one of its most popular.
-During Orbach's tenure on Law & Order, the series won the 1997 Primetime Emmy Award for Outstanding Drama Series among other accolades, made multiple crossover episodes with fellow NBC series Homicide: Life on the Street, and spawned a franchise that included the TV film Exiled: A Law & Order Movie, the spin-off series Law & Order: Special Victims Unit and Law & Order: Criminal Intent (both of which featured Orbach in guest appearances), and three video games.
-Orbach himself was nominated for a 2000 Primetime Emmy Award for Outstanding Lead Actor in a Drama Series (losing to James Gandolfini for The Sopranos).
+Orbach starred on Law & Order for 11 1/2 seasons, ultimately becoming the third longest-serving main cast member, behind S. Epatha Merkerson and Sam Waterston, in the show's initial 20-year run, as well as one of its most popular.
+During Orbach's tenure on Law & Order, the series won the 1997 Primetime Emmy Award for Outstanding Drama Series among other accolades, made multiple crossover episodes with fellow NBC series Homicide: Life on the Street, and spawned a franchise that included the TV film Exiled: A Law & Order Movie, the spin-off series Law & Order: Special Victims Unit and Law & Order: Criminal Intent, both of which featured Orbach in guest appearances, and three video games.

+Orbach was nominated for a 2000 Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, losing to James Gandolfini for The Sopranos.
 TV Guide named Lennie Briscoe one of their top 25 greatest television detectives of all time.

-Also during his time on Law & Order, Orbach provided the voice of the main antagonist Sa'luk in the 1996 direct-to-video film Aladdin and the King of Thieves, and co-starred with Al Pacino in the independent film Chinese Coffee, which was filmed in summer 1997 and released three years later.
+During his time on Law & Order, Orbach appeared in Jean-Claude Van Damme's 1992 action film Universal Soldier, provided the voice of the main antagonist Sa'luk in the 1996 direct-to-video film Aladdin and the King of Thieves, and co-starred with Al Pacino in the independent film Chinese Coffee, which was filmed in summer 1997 and released in 2000.